seanyoung247/Plum/README.md

 **recipes:**

 1. Unique index on page_id - Ensures pageid field is unique.
-2. -Text indexes for searching-
+2. Text index on title and description for text searches.

 **users:**